-Mulch or temporary grassing shall be applied to all exposed areas within 14 days of disturbance.
-Mulch can be used as a singular erosion control device for up to six nonths, but it shall be applied at the appropriate depth epending on the material used, anchored, and have a ontinuous 90% cover or greater of the soil surface. laintenance shall be required to maintain appropriate depth and 90% cover.
-Temporary vegetation may be mployed instead of mulch if the area will remain undisturbed for less than six months.
-If an area will remain ndisturbed for greater than six months, permanent regetative techniques shall be employed
+Mulch or temporary grassing shall be applied to all exposed areas within 4 days of distributes.
+Mulch can be used as a singular grossin control defect for up to six months, but it shall be applied at the appropriate depth, depending on the material used, anchared, and have a cartinuous 50% cover or greater of the sail surface.
+Maintenance shall be required to maintain appropriate depth and 90% cover.
+Temporary vegetation may be employed instead of malch if the area will remain undisturbed for geater than six months, If an area will remain undisturbed for geater than six months, bermanent vegetative techniques shall be employed.